 Where is Halls Island and how do I get there?

 Halls Island is on Koshlong Lake in Haliburton, Ontario.
 The dock access to Koshlong is a 3 hour drive from Toronto.
 Boat transportation to and from the island will be arranged.
 Urgent boat trips to the mainland can be arranged (please note that true emergencies should be directed to the Ontario Provincial Police, 911).

 What do I need to bring with me?

 Halls Island possesses very rustic accommodations.
 There is a refrigerator and a stove, which are both propane powered.
-Artists should bring whatever food and supplies they need for their stay, and can top up on supply trips if necessary.
+Artists should bring whatever food and supplies they need for their stay.
 Drinking water will be provided, and bottled water is prohibited.
 Please keep in mind that everything must be packed in and out, so low-waste items are required.

 Artists should bring a sleeping bag, towels, and whatever comforts they require, as well as their supplies for their proposed project.
 Those using any toxic materials must store those and pack them out for proper disposal at a later time.